-Applications for readership should be made on or before 31 January (for the May intake) and on or before 24 July (for the September intake) the year before the accommodation will be available.
-For example, applications for September 2021 should be submitted on or before 24 July 2020.
+Applications for readership should be made on or before 31 January (for the May intake) and on or before 28 July (for the September intake) the year before the accommodation will be available.

 Who should I submit my application to?

 A curriculum vitae, academic transcript, any other relevant information you wish to have considered, and the names and contact details of at least two referees that can be contacted by our Readership Committee.
 It is particularly helpful to have referees with detailed knowledge of your practical experience.